zzhengnan/iscan/README.md

-# `iscan`: Scan your project for its dependencies
+# `iscan`: Scan your project for third-party dependencies
-Ever lost count of (or wondered) which packages your project depends on? `iscan` will give you a list of your project's direct dependencies.
+Ever wondered which third-party dependencies your project relies on? `iscan` will give you a list of packages that are imported in your project which are _not_ part of the [standard library](https://docs.python.org/3/library/index.html).

 ## Installation
 ```